Sham Bookings & How to Avoid Them

 How can one protect themselves from sham bookings?

 One of the most important ways to protect oneself from trouble when booking an Orlando vacation rental property is first speaking with the owner by phone before you book.
 Unfortunately this won’t really help in this case.
 An owner who does sham bookings is never going to admit to it, even if directly asked.
-And they are an actual owner so they can speak to guests and answer questions with confidence.
+And they are an actual property owner so they can speak to guests and answer questions with confidence.
 They sound quite convincing as genuine, caring owners.

 That means forgetting about getting a “really great deal” and focusing instead on getting a “really great property” from a “really great owner”.